 Florida Urine Testing Regulations

 If a person is asked to give a urine sample to measure their BAC, the urine test is frequently administered incorrectly.
 When a urine sample must be taken, it requires the individual in question to completely empty their bladder and wait a minimum of 20 minutes before giving a urine sample.
 This will give more accurate results.

 When a urinalysis is used to test BAC, the concentrations of alcohol are examined in water.
 As a result, the findings of these types of tests can be highly inflated, as the concentration of alcohol in urine is nearly 1.33 times the concentration of alcohol in a blood sample.
 Due to this factor, blood samples are considered more accurate BAC tests.

-The Florida Department of Law Enforcement enacts rules that law enforcement must follow before and after administering any breath, blood or urine test.
-If police fail to follow any of these very specific rules an experienced Miami DUI Lawyer can file a motion to suppress the breath reading based on non-compliance with FDLE rules.
+The Florida Department of Law Enforcement enacts rules that law enforcement must follow before and after administering any breath, blood, or urine test.
+If police fail to follow any of these very specific rules, an experienced Miami chemical testing lawyer can file a motion to suppress the breath reading based on non-compliance with FDLE rules.

 For over 35 years and 3,000 DUI cases, Miami chemical testing lawyer Jonathan Blecher has been defending people charged with DUI.
 Since chemical testing regulations are often followed incorrectly, I can help determine if I can build a defense using said improper actions for your case.